citsystems/jsify/sphinx/source/using_assertions.rst

 Using Assertions in Jsify
 =========================

-The Jsify library includes a powerful assertion framework through the `JsonAssert` class, which allows you to verify the structure and content of JSON-like objects.
+The Jsify library includes a powerful assertion framework through the `Assert` class, which allows you to verify the structure and content of JSON-like objects.
 This is particularly useful in testing scenarios where you need to ensure that your data matches expected formats or values.

-**Key Concept: JsonAssert**
+**Key Concept: Assert**

-The `JsonAssert` class provides various assertion methods to check the presence or absence of keys, as well as to verify that values within a `Object` match expected values.
+The `Assert` class provides various assertion methods to check the presence or absence of keys, as well as to verify that values within a `Object` match expected values.
 These assertions help ensure data integrity and correctness, especially when working with complex or nested data structures.

 ### Basic Assertion Methods